Sustainable dwelling design

-- Walls and Windows – walls generally have R2.0-3.0 insulation value to ensure a reasonable energy rating.
-Bearing in mind the window R values described in 1 above, windows are in the order of 1/10th – 1/6th as good at insulating as walls.
+Walls generally have R2.0-3.0 insulation value to ensure a reasonable energy rating.
+Bearing in mind the window R values described in 1 above, windows are typically in the order of 1/10th – 1/6th as good at insulating as walls.
 Avoid numerous excessively large windows.
-Also ensure insulation is installed correctly.
+Also ensure insulation is installed correctly and gaps around plumbing/air-conditioning pipe penetrations and cabling are sealed.
 Heat travels through gaps like noise does – so a small gap can let a lot of heat in or out.
+Try to avoid placing power points or similar wall penetrations on the external wall of a dwelling, as this often leads to gaps in insulation batts where electricians remove insulation so it doesn’t sit up against the back of their power points.

-- External shading is significantly more effective than internal blinds.
-External adjustable vertical shading can be effective where balconies provide access to blinds.
+External shading is significantly more effective at keeping heat out than internal blinds.
+External adjustable vertical shading can be effective where balconies provide access to adjust the blinds.
 Blinds incorporated in the leading edge of the eave or balcony above are a very easy to access and use shading solution.
 This vertical shading is the most effective for east and west facing windows.
 Horizontal shading can be effective for north facing windows as, if designed with an appropriate projection distance, it should keep out summer sun while admitting lower level winter sun.
+Ensure fixed shading does not permanently restrict winter sun ingress, as this can negatively impact the energy rating.

-- Window tinting – window tinting is common in commercial building where shading is not incorporated.
-Window tinting should be avoided always on south elevations, and generally avoided on other elevations with adjustable shading preferred, as tinting keeps out desirable winter passive heat gains as well as less desirable summer heat.
+Window tinting is common in commercial building where shading is not incorporated.
+Simple window tinting should be avoided always on south elevations, and generally avoided on other elevations with adjustable shading preferred, as tinting keeps out desirable winter passive heat gains and reduces daylight, as well as less desirable summer heat.
+More advanced (and expensive) low e glasses can reduce heat ingress and maintain good daylight transmission levels.

-- Openable windows and breeze paths – ensure all windows have a substantial openable component and ideally windows on multiple facades to allow good, direct breeze paths for natural cooling.
+Ensure all windows have a substantial openable component and ideally windows on multiple facades to allow good, direct breeze paths for natural cooling.
+The cooling effect is even better where window openings are are between 700 – 1700mm ie at the height to blow directly across our bodies when occupying a room.
 A good breeze will create the feeling of a 2-5 degree temperature reduction.
 Ceiling fans have the same impact and are effective in bedrooms at all temperatures and living spaces for all but the hottest days.
 Running ceiling fans reduce the days when air-conditioning needs to be considered – generating significant energy use savings.

-- Internal clothes drying rail – Include a European laundry as a separate cupboard off the hallway i.e. not within a bathroom – where a robe type hanging rail can be hung to remove the need for a power consuming electric clothes dryer.
-Hanging clothes on coat hangers or underwear peg wheels on this rail allows simple passive drying of clothes.
+Include a drying rail in laundries or European laundry cupboards.
+This can be as simple as a single robe type hanging rail.
+Hanging clothes on coat hangers or underwear peg wheels on this rail allows simple passive drying of clothes and removes the need for a power consuming electric clothes dryer.
 Fit the rail 2150mm above floor level and it can be reached by most people, while still fitting a clothes dryer underneath if the occupants really want this.

-- Water saving solutions – efficient fixtures, water tanks
+- Water saving solutions – efficient fixtures and water tanks

 - Selection of more environmentally friendly material choices,